 Writing a new blog post?
 Scribble down a rough outline.

 Finding your first clients?
 Pull together a list of companies to email.

-BUT IT WORKS.
 Five years down the line, or even one year, six months – what will you have accomplished?
 Anything?
 Or will you still just be poring over books, imagining what could be?

 Want someone to walk you through getting your business set up?
 Check out my freelance copywriting course.